dgraph-io/cloud-docs/content/cloud-api/lambda.md

 # Introduction

 For Shared and Free backends, a Dgraph lambda script is uniquely identified by a deployment id associated with the backend.
 You can identify your backend and the associated deployment id by using the [List Backends API](/cloud-api/backend#list-backends).
-In case of a dedicated, and multi-tenant backend, an additional key, the tenantID is also required to uniquely identify a lambda script.
+In case of a Dedicated, and multi-tenant backend, an additional key, the tenant id is also required to uniquely identify a lambda script.
+This tenant id key is ignored when used in the context of Shared and Free backends.

 As a first step, you will need to identify your backend.